HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Local File Inclusion (LFI)

-XML LFI payloads usually result on the application returning the contents of the file requested.
+XML LFI payloads usually result in the application returning the contents of the file requested.

 ```XML
 <?xml version="1.0" encoding="ISO-8859-1"?>